 Everything here is a “nice to have” – not crucial, but a fun extra.
 And again, it adds up if you shop often at a few of the merchants.

 FoundersCard has relationships with hotel chains and independent/boutique hotels around the world.
-You can get:
+At 300+ hotels, can get:

 - Exclusive members-only rates